IreneKilgannon/pands-project/README.md

 # Fit the training data to the model
 reg.fit(X_train, y_train)

-# Predict the y data points by using the predict function on the X_test data.
+# Predict the y data points by using the predict method on the X_test data.
 y_pred = reg.predict(X_test)

 # Print out the predictions and the actual values of the y_test data.